-Queue Weight: When Weighted Fair Queue is selected, you will be able to manually enter the Queue Weight for each individual Oueue ID in the second column.
+Queue Weight: When Weighted Fair Queue is selected, you can manually enter the Queue Weight in the second column for each Queue ID.

-Classification The QoS Engine supports overlaps between rules,

-Rules: where more than one rule can match for a specific message flow.
+Classification The QoS Engine supports overlaps between rules, where more Rules: than one rule can match for a specific message flow.
 If more than one rule is found to match, the rule with the highest priority will be used.